 What Is a Voucher Check?

-It’s common for businesses to use voucher checks for employee payroll, as noted above.
-Payroll vouchers, also referred to as “pay stubs,” usually list deductions for taxes, insurance premiums, and other withholding items.
+A number of small businesses use voucher checks for employee payroll.
+Payroll vouchers, also referred to as “pay stubs,” usually list payroll deductions for taxes, insurance premiums, and other withholding items.
 This information can help employees better understand their pre- and post-tax income, and the breakdown of deductions.

 How Do Voucher Checks Work?